 How can a low-code platform be used to develop a manufacturing industry app?

 Manufacturers can use digital checklist software to convert paper forms into digital versions.
 Manufacturers who invest in automated shop floor management have limitless opportunities to improve manufacturing quality.
 One method for ensuring quality for recurring jobs and collecting data for continuous improvement strategies is to use digital checklists.

 For instance, a low-code platform like Kissflow low-code enables the creation of industrial apps without the need to write software code.
 Moving away from paper-based data collecting and delivering innovative digital workflows for data collection is critical, especially for manual and human-driven work procedures.
 A digital checklist may be created in a web browser and instantly distributed on a smartphone, tablet, or wristwatch using the Kissflow AppBuilder.
 All data obtained through the checklists is automatically saved in the system, where it may be evaluated for improvements or forwarded to other systems.
-We’ll take the following steps in this example:

 What are the advantages of low-code platforms in the manufacturing industry?